≡ Menu

 The bad news is…

-If you find yourself having to pay for the treatment of anyone of these conditions, you could be in for some serious “sticker shock” when you find out just how much it’s going to cost to treat any one of these conditions not to mention the fact that your dog could develop several of these conditions!
+If you find yourself having to pay for the treatment of any of these conditions, you could be in for some profound “sticker shock” when you find out just how much it’s going to cost to treat any one of these conditions, not to mention the fact that your dog could develop several of these conditions!

 { 7 comments… add one }